 Shenandoah Valley Family Farms

-What could be more satisfying than a cold glass of creamy, fresh milk?
-At 4P Foods, we partner with local, sustainable dairy producers to ensure your weekly Dairy Bag is overflowing with wholesome goodness.
+What could be more satisfying than a cold glass of creamy, fresh milk or a slice of delicious locally crafted cheese?
+At 4P Foods, we partner with small and sustainable dairy farmers to ensure your weekly Dairy Bag is overflowing with wholesome goodness.

-Be on the look out for Shenandoah Valley Family Farms Grade A, non-homogenized (cream on top) whole milk in your 4P Dairy bag, available in Organic, A2, and Vat Pasteurized options.
+Be on the lookout for Shenandoah Valley Family Farms Grade A, non-homogenized (cream on top) whole milk in your 4P Dairy bag, available in Organic, A2, and Vat Pasteurized options.
+Non-homogenized milk is minimally processed to deliver healthy milk in its natural form.
 It's real, local, 100% grass-fed milk without GMOs or growth hormones.